top of page

 Many devices will switch automatically to the network voltage and they’ll work just fine (mobile phone chargers are typically mulit-voltage) but please do check your own before bringing.

 Don’t plug in anything here unless it is in a surge protector!
-Those are provided in each of the bedrooms or houses.
+Those are provided in each of the bedrooms.

 The electricity from the grid is not constant as it is in the US, so it has peaks and waves of power that can burn out an electrical appliance, computer or anything electronic in a second.
 Do Not Take Chances by plugging into a wall outlet without a surge protector on it.

 Electricity can go off at any time and be off for ten minutes or four days.
-Bring a flashlight.
-We do have solar on many of the rooftops but it is not very strong.
+Bring a flashlight or small lantern.
+We will have solar on many of the rooftops as soon as we can afford it.

 If you have a small solar charger for your electronics you would like to bring, it will be of great use to you.